jasonacox/Morse/README.md

 # Morse

-Arduino library to send Morse Code dots and dashes on a pin.
+Arduino library to send Morse Code dots and dashes on a specified pin.

 ## Description

 This is a simple Arduino library used to demonstrate how you can extend the functionality of Arduino.